 For linear models, the dependent variable doesn’t have to be normally distributed, but it does have to be continuous, unbounded, and measured on an interval or ratio scale.

-We often have a continuous predictor in a model that we believe has non-constant relationship with the dependent variable along the predictor’s range.
-But how can we be certain?
+When you put a continuous predictor into a linear regression model, you assume it has a constant relationship with the dependent variable along the predictor’s range.
+But how can you be certain?
 What is the best way to measure this?

 The assumptions of normality and constant variance in a linear model (both OLS regression and ANOVA) are quite robust to departures.
 That means that even if the assumptions aren’t met perfectly, the resulting p-values will still be reasonable estimates.

-But you need to check the assumptions anyway, because some departures are so far that the p-value become inaccurate.
+But you need to check the assumptions anyway, because some departures are so far off that the p-values become inaccurate.
 And in many cases there are remedial measures you can take to turn non-normal residuals into normal ones.

 But sometimes you can’t.

 Sometimes it’s because the dependent variable just isn’t appropriate for a linear model.
 The (more…)